 Visitor Parking / Temporary Parking Permits

-All visitors to the Life University campus are required to come to the Campus Safety Department upon their arrival to campus.
+All visitors to the Life University (Life U) campus are required to come to the Campus Safety Department upon their arrival to campus.
 The Campus Safety Department is located at 1085 Barclay Circle (Click here for Campus Map.)
-Additionally, any unregistered car on campus (one that does not have a current Life University parking decal or hanger) will need to obtain a temporary pass.
-Temporary parking passes must be always displayed on the front dash of the vehicle.
+Additionally, any unregistered car on campus (one that does not have a current Life U parking decal or hanger) will need to obtain a temporary pass.
+Temporary parking passes must always be displayed on the front dash of the vehicle.

 If you have a scheduled appointment with a faculty or staff member, you can obtain a visitor’s parking pass ahead of time directly from the person you are visiting.
 This temporary visitor’s parking pass will be sent to you via email as a PDF document containing the specific date and time you will be on campus.
 You will need to print this pass out and display it clearly on your dashboard when you are on campus.
 If you have any questions, please contact the Campus Safety Department at 770.426.2681.